-We will grant the Representative an option to buy up to an additional shares of common stock from us at the public offering price, less the underwriting discounts and commissions, to cover over-allotments, if any.
-The Representative may exercise this option at any time, in whole or in part, during the -day period after the date of this prospectus; however, the Representative may only exercise the option once.
+We will grant the underwriters an option to buy up to an additional shares of common stock, or 15% of the total number of shares of common stock sold in this offering, at the public offering price, less the underwriting discounts and commissions, solely to cover over-allotments, if any.
+The underwriters may exercise this option at any time, in whole or in part, during the 30-day period after the date of this prospectus.